 Services for Students with Disabilities

-Students with documented disabilities should contact the Coordinator of Disability Services, located in McBride Hall, Room 132, or call 719-384-6931 within the first two weeks of the semester about free services to assist them.
+Students with documented disabilities should contact the Coordinator of Disability Services, located in Learning Commons, Room 118, or call 719-384-6862 within the first two weeks of the semester about free services to assist them.
 Services include: tutoring, note takers, readers/writers for tests, time for in-class reading/writing, in-class aide for reading/writing, accommodation of physical setting in classroom, tape recorded lectures, enlarged print on handouts/tests, sign language and oral interpreting, adaptive equipment, alternative testing, software/hardware accommodations and other specialized academic procedures.

 It is the responsibility of the student to supply adequate documentation of disability and bear the cost of provision of such documentation.
 When documentation is received, the student and the coordinator determine reasonable and appropriate accommodations and details for permission to conference.
 Instructors in each of the student’s classes are then notified of necessary accommodations.
 For more information contact: 719-384-6931.

 Students wanting to transfer to OJC should have their previous official college transcript sent to the OJC Registrar (email@example.com) as soon as possible.
 Unofficial transcripts are not accepted and an official transcript must come directly from all colleges attended.
 Once an evaluation has taken place, the students will be sent an evaluation of the credits that are transferable to OJC.
 This process usually takes three weeks.
 Transfer students should be aware of Otero Junior College policy information.